 As a general rule, I try not to have carbs more than twice a day, and I prefer to have them at breakfast and lunch so I have time to "burn" them during the day.

-On working days I won't have a big meal during my lunch break to avoid to feel sleepy and lazy during the afternoon.
+On working days I won't have a big meal during my lunch break to avoid feeling sleepy and lazy during the afternoon.

 My food is mostly homemade and I very rarely buy pre-made food (unless I forget my lunch at home!)
 I also like clean recipes that don't have a massive list of ingredients as I find them hard to digest.

-I usually workout three times a week (whatever I feel like doing) for 20-30 minutes.
+I usually work out three times a week (whatever I feel like doing) for 20-30 minutes.
 I keep fit at home and I don't have a gym membership.

 If I had a workout and my meals have been light, I would indulge in some extra treats such as chips, popcorn or chocolate in the evening while watching a movie.